MohamedGhareeb933/gateway-angular/README.md

 Run `npm install` To install Node_modules

-Assumingthat you already have Angular installed
+Assuming that you already have Angular installed
 Run `ng update` to update angular

 Finally Run `npm update`

-Run `npm audit fix` if you have modertae or high vulnerability
+Run `npm audit fix` if you have moderate or high vulnerability

 ## Development server